datasciencess24/team3/README.md

 ## Structure

 /Data_Loader includes

-/Models contains both of our models that will be trained and tested both jointly and separately /Trainer includes
+/Models contains both of our models that will be trained and tested both jointly and separately

+/Trainer includes

-/Data contains both the data-files that are classified as ok and those that are classified as not-ok main.py
+/Data contains both the data-files that are classified as ok and those that are classified as not-ok

+main.py

 ## Data

-The training date consits of 29 normal/ok data-sets and 29 not-ok data-sets, given in the data folder
+The training date consits of 29 normal/ok data-sets and 29 not-ok data-sets, given in the data folder.

 ## Project status
 This project still is not finished and classified as work in progress